 tox by executing

-Here some examples from the Ceph Dashboard on how to specify environments and run options:
+Here are some examples from Ceph Dashboard that show how to specify different environments and run options:

 Unit test caveats¶